TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/CONTRIBUTING.rst

 Local rendering
 ---------------

-You can render this file locally if you have `Docker <https://www.docker.com/>` and `make <https://www.gnu.org/software/make/>` installed on your local machine::
+You can render this manual locally if you have `Docker <https://www.docker.com/>` and `make <https://www.gnu.org/software/make/>` installed on your local machine::